 The problem was that because it was a new technology, most people couldn’t afford to buy a CD player.
 One of the first commercially available models was the Sony Discman D-50, and it originally came with a hefty price tag of $350, which is again huge considering this was 1984.
 So rather than fork out cash for CD players, instead many people in the 1980s stuck with their traditional vinyl records for a few more years.

-Invention #5: The Personal Computer
+5. The Personal Computer

 Computers had been around for a few decades by this time, but they had always been too big and expensive for the average consumer.
+So when the 80s computers were brought to market, people never thought they would have one in their homes.

 So you can imagine the excitement when the first PC, the IBM 5150, hit the market!